DraciVik/100DaysOfCode/README.md

 ## Day - 18 - 15.08.2018
 I over complicated a part of my code with flexbox when It works just fine with 5 lines of regular CSS.
 Leason learned.
 Also TI8 started so I spent some time watching DOTA

+## Day - 19 - 16.08.2018
+Managed to get my Iframe responsive just the way I like it.
+Also centered my attributes section.